The Inward Investment and International Taxation Review: Denmark

 i General anti-avoidance

 Denmark has transposed Article 6 of the ATAD I, with effect from 1 January 2019.
-Generally, the GAAR seeks to deny taxpayers the benefits of domestic tax rules, as well as benefits under a double-taxation treaty (DTT) or an EU Directive, insofar as the taxpayer obtains said benefits through arrangements, or series of arrangements that have been put into place with one of the main purposes being the obtaining of a tax benefit and that are not genuine.29
+Generally, the GAAR seeks to deny taxpayers the benefits of domestic tax rules, as well as benefits under a DTT or an EU Directive, insofar as the taxpayer obtains said benefits through arrangements or series of arrangements that have been put into place, with one of the main purposes being the obtaining of a tax benefit and that are not genuine.29

-Besides the GAAR, the most important Danish SAARs are the rules on the mitigation of hybrid mismatches, controlled foreign corporations (CFCs)30 and transfer pricing regulations.
+Besides the GAAR, the most important Danish SAAR are the rules on the mitigation of hybrid mismatches, controlled foreign corporations (CFCs)30 and transfer pricing regulations.

 ii Hybrid mismatches